You pushed your website live and started driving traffic to key landing pages.

 Visual

-Some products lend themselves to online photos.
-Others do not.
 Mattresses traditionally were something you’d lay on at a store (gross) and try to guess if it’s actually comfortable or not.
 So, how do you sell mattresses online?

-Tuft & Needle attacks this product interaction issue with a mix of contextual product photos and close-up shots of specific features.
-The focus here becomes more about the comparison between models as opposed to if any of them would actually fit your needs -- really smart.
+The focus here becomes more on the comparison between models as opposed to if any of them would actually fit your needs -- really smart.

 Tuft & Needle includes a LOT of product details on this page, but because they’ve allowed the page to be about five scrolls long, there is plenty of space to fit things without feeling overwhelming at any point.

-Dynamic landing pages work differently depending on the brand.
+Landing pages work differently depending on the brand.
 In this case Tuft & Needle knows common FAQs that need to be addressed.

 They’ve even deployed collapsing copy blocks to include a frequently asked questions section.
 This is a great way to fit a large amount of information (specifically paragraphs on a page that’s designed to encourage efficient conversion) in a small space.